teamsnap/jemal/README.md

 #### Example usage

 Note: you can pull the user off of `context`.
-That has been configured use in `server.js`.
+That has been configured in `server.js`.

 `models/EmailPartial.js`
 ```